Blog

 Silica Dust Mask: What Type of Respirator Should I Use for Silica?

-We make specific recommendations below, but first a little background...
-Working in the manufacturing or construction industries usually means working near what’s known as silica dust, or respirable crystalline silica, which is commonly found in and around construction and manufacturing sites.
-It’s created by cutting, grinding, drilling, or crushing stone, rock, concrete, brick, mortar and other construction materials.
-Silica dust poses a direct and serious threat to the health of …
+We make specific recommendations below, but first a little background.
+Working in the manufacturing or construction industries often means being exposed to what’s known as silica dust, or respirable crystalline silica, which is created by cutting, grinding, drilling, or crushing stone, rock, concrete, brick, mortar, and other construction materials.
+Silica dust poses a direct and serious threat to the health of anyone working near this dust.
+A study by Koo et al. (2000) highlighted the significa

 Respirator for Smoke: What Is the Best Mask for Wildfire Smoke?